-Update on 3/4/21: On 3/3/21, Starship number SN10 exploded on the ground after landing.
-That marked the third consecutive explosion of a SpaceX Starship rocket.
-The story below, first published on 2/17, outlines the company’s controversial approach with the large space vehicles.
+Update on March 4: Yesterday, Starship number SN10 exploded on the ground after landing.
+That marks the third consecutive explosion of a SpaceX Starship rocket.
+The story below, first published on February 17, outlines the company’s controversial approach with the large space vehicles.

 In February, a gleaming, 15-story rocket exploded in a massive fireball over a coastal testing facility near Brownsville, Texas.
 A video of the fiery crash, broadcast via YouTube by SpaceX, looked like something out of a Michael Bay blockbuster.

 To many observers, the crash of the SN9 Starship rocket may have seemed like a significant setback for SpaceX CEO Elon Musk and his team of pioneering engineers who hope someday to take people to Mars.
 But to SpaceX principal integration engineer John Insprucker, the crash was all in a day’s work.
 “We had, again, another great flight up,” Insprucker said on the video following the crash.
 “We’ve just got to work on that landing a little bit.”

 Work on that landing, indeed.
 Here’s what to know about that fiery event, a previous one in December, an upcoming attempt (update on March 4: that one exploded too), and why the FAA is involved.